 What’s new in August?
 Well, a lot and even more if taking a peak into other products.
 New site templates for edu, the end of SharePoint 2010 workflows which is good, but also sad to me, as I started with SharePoint 2010 and obviously I worked with SharePoint Destroyer, uhhhm, sorry… Designer. 🙂 You can now also download the site usage data and much more.
 Of course Mark discussed some topics in his “The Intrazone” podcast episode.
 See below his guest and the topic.
 You find the original article here.

-Also, if you’re interested in a weekly “what’s new at Microsoft’s roadmap”, I started a Podcast for that which only takes 2 minutes per episode.
+Also, if you’re interested in a weekly “what’s new at Microsoft’s roadmap”, I started a Podcast for that which only takes a few minutes per episode.
 Available in German & English.
 Go check it out if you’re into that.

 SharePoint Pitstop July 2020